kubernetes-retired/etcdadm/etcd-manager/README.md

 Help gratefully received:

-* We need to split out the backup logic, so that we can run it as a simple coprocess alongside existing etcd implementations.
+* ~We need to split out the backup logic, so that we can run it as a simple coprocess alongside existing etcd implementations.~
-* We should better integrate settting the `/kope.io/etcd-manager/test/spec` into kubernetes.
+* We should better integrate settting the spec into kubernetes.
 A controller could sync it with a CRD or apimachinery type.
 * We use the VFS library from kops (that is the only dependency on kops, and it's not a big one).
 We should look at making VFS into a true kubernetes shared library.
-* We should probably not recover automatically from a backup in the event of total cluster loss, because backups are periodic and thus we know some data loss is likely.
-Idea: drop a marker file into the backup store.
+* ~We should probably not recover automatically from a backup in the event of total cluster loss, because backups are periodic and thus we know some data loss is likely.
+Idea: drop a marker file into the backup store.~
 * The controller leader election currently considers itself the leader when it has consensus amongst all reachable peers, and will create a cluster when there are sufficient peers to form a quorum.
 But with partitions, it's possible to have two nodes that both believe themselves to be the leader.
 If the number of machines is `>= 2 * quorum` then we could form two etcd clusters (etcd itself should stop overlapping clusters).
 A pluggable locking implementation is one solution in progress; GCS has good consistency guarantees.
-* Discovery mechanisms are currently mostly fake - they work on a local filesystem.
-We have an early one backed by VFS, but discovery via the EC2/GCE APIs would be great, as would network scanning or multicast discovery.
+* ~Discovery mechanisms are currently mostly fake - they work on a local filesystem.
+We have an early one backed by VFS, but discovery via the EC2/GCE APIs would be great, as would network scanning or multicast discovery.~
 * All cluster version changes currently are performed via the "full dump and restore" mechanism.
 We should learn that some version changes are in fact safe, and perform them as a rolling-update (after a backup!)
-* There should be a way to trigger a backup via a convenient mechanism.
-Idea: drop a marker key into etcd.
+* ~There should be a way to trigger a backup via a convenient mechanism.
+Idea: drop a marker key into etcd.~